 As a student in Mayville State University's Social Science programs, you'll be preparing yourself for a bright future.
-Mayville State's social science students receive an extensive background in history, political science, economics, geography and sociology.
+Mayville State's social science students receive an extensive background in history, political science, economics, geography, and sociology.
 This base of knowledge helps to prepare you to understand today's rapidly changing society.

 "If you are looking for a university with a great Social Science department, then Mayville State is the place for you.
-Mayville State has exceptionally professors who are knowledgeable in their areas of expertise, and they deliver their materials in a manner that is easy to understand.
+Mayville State has exceptional professors who are knowledgeable in their areas of expertise, and they deliver their materials in a manner that is easy to understand.
 I am certain that if you attend Mayville State to study Social Science, you will receive the knowledge you need to make you successful in your future occupation." -Micah

 Preparation for graduate school and numerous career opportunities is easily completed here at MSU.
 There are six background areas that you may learn about throughout your time in the classroom.